frnmst/get-fattura-pa/README.md

 | 5 | check signature and signer's certificate of the signed file | yes | yes | 4 |
 | 6 | extract the original file from the signed file | no | - | - |
 | 7 | decode possible attachments from the original file | yes | yes | 6 |

-If there is a failure in any point of the pipeline the program stops and returns an error code.

 ## Resources